ofiwg/libfabric/man/fi_mr.3.md

   are: 0 or 1.
 Note that the ROCR memory monitor requires a ROCR version with unified virtual addressing enabled.

+*FI_MR_ZE_CACHE_MONITOR_ENABLED*
+: The ZE cache monitor is responsible for detecting ZE device memory (FI_HMEM_ZE) changes made between the device virtual addresses used by an application and the underlying device physical pages.
+Valid monitor options
+  are: 0 or 1.

 More direct access to the internal registration cache is possible through the fi_open() call, using the "mr_cache" service name.
 Once opened, custom memory monitors may be installed.
 A memory monitor is a component of the cache